widelands/wl_addons_server/README.md

 Verification of **new** add-ons should be done **only** by a developer who is also a Transifex administrator!

 To verify a new add-on (or an existing one after an update), read the code carefully and make sure it does not contain malicious code.
 Also check for potentially desync-prone code pieces and set the `sync_safe` key in the add-on’s `addon` file to the appropriate value.
-Then run `java UpdateList '/cool_feature.wad'` (don’t forget the '/' before the add-on’s name!), then git add,commit,push.
+Then run `./update_lists.sh '/cool_feature.wad'` (don’t forget the '/' before the add-on’s name!), then git add,commit,push.

 If the add-on was not up for translation on Transifex yet, you need to follow these steps afterwards to ensure that it can be translated:
 - Run `setup_tx.sh cool_feature.wad` (where `cool_feature.wad` is the name of the add-on), then git add,commit,push.